gddezero/gcp-samples/pubsub_to_bigquery/README.md

 # Pubsub BigQuery subscrption guide
-Ingesting Pubsub messages to BigQuery using Pubsub BigQuery subscription.
+Pubsub supports tngesting messages to BigQuery directly using Pubsub BigQuery subscription.
 In this demo we will
 - Deploy a pipeline from Dataflow template to generate messages and send to Pubsub
 - Deploy 2 kinds of Pubsub topics
   - Pubsub topic with schema.
 The messages will be delivered to BigQuery table preseving the Pubsub schema.